aritra-dutta/Compressed-Communication-for-Large-scale-Distributed-Deep-Learning-----A-Tutorial/README.md

     * We explain their theoretical guaranties in terms of complexity (i.e., convergence speed) and expected error.

 * **Part-2** [35min].
 Practical implementation: We will discuss the implementation of these techniques and the challenges one can expect therein.
-We will  present programming APIs on {\TF} and {\PT} that expose the necessary functions for implementing a wide variety of compressed communication methods.
+We will  present programming APIs on TensorFlow and PyTorch that expose the necessary functions for implementing a wide variety of compressed communication methods.
 We will explain the various bottlenecks of practical implementations, such as the overheads of the compression/decompression algorithms and the effect of the underlying communication libraries such as Horovod, OpenMPI and NCCL.

 * **Part-3** [20min].
 We will present a quantitative comparison of different methods on a variety of deep neural network models and across different datasets.
 We will demonstrate how parameters such as the number of compute nodes, network bandwidth, size and type of the model affect the training speed (in terms of throughput and actual wall-time) and training accuracy.
 We will also discuss the effect of acceleration techniques (e.g., momentum) and error correction methods (e.g., memory).